gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

 A specification first approach means that the base classes for the REST process are automatically generated using an OpenAPI specification (OpenAPI is also known as Swagger).

-In this example, we are going to create a REST API for a basic task management system.
+In this example, we are going to create a REST API for a basic task management system, allowing Create, Retrieve, Update and Delete (CRUD) operations to the InterSystems IRIS database.

  ## Persistent class